In beautiful North Carolina!

 A family trip to Sky Top Orchard in North Carolina is a place you want to be in the fall.
 They have amazing views and so worth the drive up the mountain.
 We decided to pack up our bags and go for a little trip.
 I love when we go on quick little getaways, especially when we have to drive.
 Usually, people don’t like to drive with two small children but I love it.
 The kids enjoy it too.
-Check out THIS blog to get ideas for the kids in the car.
+Check out THIS blog of activities for the kids in the car.

 We were planning to go to Greenville, S.C. to show the kids where my husband and I use to live but they were having a “Fall for Greenville Festival”.
 Learn more about the festival here.
 They had no more available hotels in the area so we decided to drive out to Travelers Rest, S.C.